For consideration into the Doctor of Pharmacy (PharmD) program, all applicants must:

 - Complete the pre-pharmacy prerequisites prior to matriculation

-Important Note: If an applicant elects an exemption for general coursework requirements based on a completed bachelor's (or higher) degree from an accredited U.S. college or university, then only his/her math and science prerequisite coursework will be included in the GPA calculation
+Important Note: If an applicant elects an exemption for general coursework requirements based on a completed bachelor's (or higher) degree from an accredited U.S. college or university, then only his/her math and science prerequisite coursework will be included in the GPA calculation.
+A 2.5 math and science GPA must be maintained

-- Obtain three (3) letters of recommendation on business letterhead and should contain professional, verifiable emails (academic and or worksite).
+- Obtain three (3) letters of recommendation.
 Letters of recommendation must be from a person, who can comment on the applicant's academic, volunteer, and/or employment experiences and attributes.
-Letters of recommendation from friends and family members are not accepted.
+Letters of recommendation from friends and family members are not accepted

 - Submit a UNT System College of Pharmacy Supplemental Application: https://apps.unthsc.edu/PharmApp

-- Submit a non-refundable supplemental application fee (Money Order) of $75.00 made payable to UNTHSC
+- Submit a non-refundable supplemental application fee (Money Order) of $100.00 made payable to UNT System College of Pharmacy

 Note: A bachelor's degree is not required.